ryantang/go_exercises/quiz/README.md

 }
 ```

-From a readability standpoint, I prefer the named function (runTimer) as opposed to the anonymous function we had above.
+From a readability standpoint, I prefer the named function (`runTimer`) as opposed to the anonymous function we had above.

 ### Working with files

 Go has a concept called `io.Reader` that I'm still trying to understand.
-Documentation says that it's in interface that has a `Read` method.
-But the important thing here is that the CSV package takes input in the type of `io.Reader`.
+Documentation says that it's an interface that has a `Read` method.

+The relevant thing is that the CSV package takes input in the type of `io.Reader`.
 My early implementation had me reading in data from the file using `ioutil.Readfile(csvfile)`, and then converting it back into `io.Reader` using `strings.NewReader(string(data))`.
 When I learned that `os.Open(csvfile)` returned an `io.Reader`, I was able to save a bunch of unnecessary steps.

 As I tried to wrap my head around this concept of an `io.Reader`, my coworker described it as "a thin wrapper around a file descriptor".
-I thought that was interesting
+I thought that was interesting.